TUDelftMe/cecles/Documentation/Description of keyword pipeline.md

 ## The User
 When the keywords are extracted, scored on their relevance and sorted and filtered by eg. relevance they can be used for generating queries.
 Whether the right keywords are extracted is among others examined by the users' feedback.

-Relevance feedback is typically used for query expansion during short-term modeling of a user?s immediate information need and for user profiling during long-term modeling of a user?s persistent interests and preferences.
+Relevance feedback is typically used for query expansion during short-term modeling of a user's immediate information need and for user profiling during long-term modeling of a user's persistent interests and preferences.
 Traditionally feedback methods require explicit feedback given by, for example, voting a plus or a minus.
 Such relevance feedback methods force users to engage in additional activities beyond their normal searching behavior.
 To limit this 'costs' for the user in the keyword part, CECLES focuses primarily on implicit feedback.
 In this way in the parts that require explicit feedback most, the effectiveness of explicit techniques will remain well.

 With implicit feedback click rates, conversions and bounce rates are used to re-rank the keywords in the score model  (or in the sort and filter step).
 With explicit feedback the user is asked to assess the keywords on their relevance.
 Also, when a user thinks a relevant keyword is missing he or she can submit additional keywords.